ldutoit/stoneflies_GBS1/README.md

 ## Physical location of the data
 The sequenced library and the sample information file is here on Google Drive.
 Contact me for access.

 It consists of 2 lanes to a total of approximately 	180 flies.
+After QC, the total number of flies was reduced to 166.

 ## Source files